 It is time for another search of our TBR shelves/piles for those sadly neglected books from the past.
 Carole’s Random Life in Books is hosting this event.

-What have you rediscovered?
+What have you found buried in your shelves?